bitmakerla/estela/bitmaker-api/README.md

 If it is the first time you build the app, do the following steps:

+- Create a `.env` file from `.env.example`.
+This is needed to generate the swagger docs locally and will not have much impact since we will use minikube for everything else.

 - Configure the aws client with your credentials.
 Check [the official guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for more information.

 - Start the minikube cluster and the database container.